-Pursuant to our by-laws and our Corporate Governance Principles, the nominees who receive a majority of the votes cast at the Annual Meeting will be elected as Class III Directors.
-This means that the number of votes cast "for" a Director nominee must exceed the number of votes cast "against" that nominee.
-Broker non-votes and votes to abstain on Proposal Number One will be counted toward the quorum, but will not be counted as votes "for" or "against" a Director nominee.
+Pursuant to our by-laws and our Corporate Governance Principles, the nominees who receive a majority of the votes cast at the Annual Meeting will be elected as Class I Directors.
+This means that the number of votes cast "for" a Director nominee must exceed the number of votes cast "against" that nominee and votes to "abstain" with respect to that nominee.
+Broker non-votes and votes to abstain on Proposal Number One will be counted toward the quorum, and abstentions will have the practical effect of a vote "against" a Director nominee.